Philander Chase: Early life and family

 Born in Cornish, New Hampshire, to one of the town's founders, Dudley Chase, and his wife Allace Corbett, Philander Chase was the youngest of fourteen children, and ultimately survived all his siblings.
 His ancestors had been Puritans who fled to New England.
+Philander wrote in 1844 that "Aquila Chase, according to a tradition among his descendants,was a native of Cornwall, in England," though one of his relatives traced the family's origins to Chesham in Buckinghamshire.
 His father, a deacon at their local Congregational church, wanted one of his five sons to become a minister.
 As had three of his brothers (who however, had no inclinations toward ministry), Philander enrolled at Dartmouth College.
 As a student, Chase became acquainted with the Book of Common Prayer and became a lay reader in the Episcopal Church.
 After graduating in 1795, he worked as a lay reader in various New England towns while studying for ordination.
 Thus, he helped establish Trinity Church in his hometown.
-He studied with Rev. Thomas Ellison, rector of St. Peter's Church in Albany, New York, while supporting himself teaching at the newly organized city school.
+He studied with the Rev. Thomas Ellison, rector of St. Peter's Church in Albany, New York, while supporting himself teaching at the newly organized city school.

-He married Mary Fay, of Hardwick, Massachusetts.
+He married Mary Fay (1779-1818), of Hardwick, Massachusetts.
 They had three sons: Dudley, George (1797–?), and Philander (1800–1824) before her death after many years of health problems in May, 1818.
 Chase remarried to Sophia May Ingraham (1783–1864) the following summer and had three more children, Henry (1820–1896), Mary (1822–1894) and Philander (1824–1872).

-While Philander Chase was bishop of Ohio, his 12-year-old nephew Salmon P. Chase became his ward after the younger Chase's father died.
-Rev. Chase oversaw the younger man's education in Worthington.
+While Philander Chase was Bishop of Ohio, his 12-year-old nephew Salmon P. Chase became his ward after the younger Chase's father died.
+Chase oversaw the younger man's education in Worthington.
 The younger Chase then entered Cincinnati College and went on to become a statesman and jurist, including Chief Justice of the United States.
 His brother Dudley Chase also achieved distinction as a U.S. Senator from Vermont, and his nephew Dudley Chase Denison became a U.S. Representative from Vermont.